Instant Oatmeal vs Oatmeal: The Oats Difference

 - Not flavored.

-Check out the pros and cons of overnight oatmeal compared to regular oatmeal in my article, Overnight Oats vs Oatmeal: What’s The Difference?
-We Compare.
+Check out the pros and cons of overnight vs regular oats in my article.

-The following table is a side-by-side comparison of the nutrients contained in a 40-gram serving of regular oatmeal, instant oats original and instant oats flavored.
+The following table is a side-by-side comparison of the nutrients contained in a 40-gram serving of three common types.

 |Oatmeal (40 g)||Instant Oats (40 g)